norgepaul/DelphiKafkaClient/README.md

 DelphiKafkaClient is a cross platform Delphi client/wrapper for Apache [Kafka](https://github.com/edenhill/librdkafka).
 Windows (i386/x64) and Linux (x64) are supported.
 Tested on Delphi 10.4, but should work with all modern Delphi releases.

+## Disclaimer
+While it appears to work as expected, DelphiKafkaClient is a proof of concept and has never been tested in production.

 ## Installation
 You will need to install Apache Kafka - [https://kafka.apache.org/quickstart](https://kafka.apache.org/quickstart)